nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `redo`

-* Can only do upto 5 redos at any one time.
+* Can only do up to 5 redos at any one time.

 ### Exiting the program : `exit`